-1. Permanent Supportive Housing - Eligible projects are those that provide stable, longterm supported living accommodations in an apartment or single room occupancy (SRO) setting.
+1. Permanent Supportive Housing - Eligible projects are those that provide stable, long-term supported living accommodations in an apartment or single room occupancy (SRO) setting.
 Services must be made available and may include but need not be limited to: comprehensive case management; information and referral; advocacy; counseling; and appropriate health; mental health; job training; or educational services.
 These services may be provided on-site by qualified staff or by referral to qualified service organizations in the community.
-All the services to be provided should be described in the proposal and any existing or proposed linkage agreements from any service provider other than the applicant should be included.
+All the services to be provided by the applicant or other qualified service organization should be thoroughly described in the proposal.
 The type of service and level of care provided should be appropriate for the needs of the population to be housed or served.